Home > Library > Research Bias > Ingroup Bias

 People who are part of our ingroup may make us feel more at ease and trustworthy, which could lead to possible exclusion or mistrust of people who are part of other groups.

-Ingroup bias can help maintain societal solidarity by creating cohesion and cooperation among communities or group members.
-However, it can also result in intergroup conflicts, opposition, and discrimination, primarily when rivalry or a sense of threat exists among various groups.
+Ingroup bias can help maintain societal solidarity by creating cohesion and cooperation within communities or among group members.
+However, it can also result in intergroup conflict, opposition, and discrimination, particularly when rivalry or a sense of threat exists among groups.

 Ingroup prejudice can impact decision-making processes at the individual or social level.
 When distributing resources and employment, people unconsciously favour their clan or group, which can result in unfairness and inequality.